monashunisoccer/monashunisoccer.github.io/mens-playing/2022/2022-mens-brumbies.md

 #### Appearances

-* Appearances includes all games where player participated, but not if they were only listed on the teamsheet and did not play
+* Appearances include all games where player participated, but not if they were only listed on the team sheet and did not play

 | PLAYER                      | TOTAL |
 |-----------------------------|-------|